Why to backup WD My Cloud to Google Drive?

 • Options: you can write a comment for your sync task so that you can figure out the specific sync contents.
 You can also enable email notification here.

 • Schedule: you can set the sync task to run periodically.
-There are six modes supported: Daily, Weekly, Monthly, Event triggers, USB plug in and Real-time sync.
-You may upgrade to AOMEI Backupper Professional to enjoy the last three modes.
+There are five modes supported: Daily, Weekly, Monthly, Event triggers, and USB plug in.
+You may upgrade to AOMEI Backupper Professional to enjoy the last two modes.

 With AOMEI Backupper, you can backup WD My Cloud to Google Drive easily.
 You can also backup WD My Cloud to OneDrive, Dropbox with the same method.
 Other than the backup, restore and sync feature, it owns the clone feature.
 You can use AOMEI Backupper as free SSD migration tool as well.
 Don’t hesitate to get this tool and enjoy all the wonderful features right now!